Whale Bridge & Cetus Buildings

 Whale Bridge

 Image credit: Swindon Museum and Art Gallery/ Art UK.
 Artist: G. Puckey.
-Note the bridge is made of stone before being reconstructed to a flat span steel bridge
+This bridge was originally made of stone before being reconstructed to a flat span steel bridge

 4.08.3 Swindon (242n)